buildbot/buildbot/master/docs/developer/rtype-buildslave.rst

         This path selects a specific buildslave, identified by name.

-    .. bb:rpath:: /buildslave/n:buildslaveid
+    .. bb:rpath:: /buildslave/n:workerid

-        :pathkey integer buildslaveid: the ID of the buildslave
+        :pathkey integer workerid: the ID of the buildslave

         This path selects a specific buildslave, identified by ID.